Now let's see another way to control the cycle~

 the more complex patches.

-So let's stop just a moment to understand exactly what's happening in
+So let's stop just a moment to understand exactly what's

 this